 Conor's life and death has caused me to do some self-assessment: Neurobics, encouraging risk-taking, personal values, teaching etc. Despite the consequences, I am still committed to pushing students to higher standards, to get going, and to think more deeply.
 I will not forget Conor and what he meant to me.

 On November 16, she delivered some food to the neighbor across the street (this woman had just lost her husband to cancer).
 Mom fell (no one is sure why) and hit her head on the concrete steps.
 My dad and brother took her to the hospital (she would never return home).
 There was a slight concussion.
 More seriously, there was bleeding in her brain from the trauma.
 To minimize the bleeding, she was taken off blood thinners.
 This allowed some previous hardened blood from around her heart to dislodge and move towards her brain.
 This caused another stroke.
 She was in the hospital for almost 5 weeks, in and out of Intensive Care, and in and out of physical and speech therapy.
 She lost movement on the right side of her body and contracted pneumonia.
 She had trouble breathing.
 In ICU she was on a machine to help her breathe.
 Mother specifically requested that she not be kept alive by any mechanical efforts.
 On Wensday morning, December 18, my Dad, two brothers, and I agreed to remove the breathing tube.
-They did.
-She lasted for about 22 more hours, taking her last breath the next morning at 9:05a.
+It was.
+She lasted for about 22 more hours, taking her last breath the next morning, December 19, 2002

 A Memorial Service was held on Sunday, December 22, at Preston Hollow Presbyterian Church in Dallas.
 Our family joined this church in 1952 and we all had been very active in church activities.
 There were about 3-400 people present for the service.
 The pastor did a superb job.
 Mom had provided some specific notes on hymns, Bible passages, and thoughts to share.
 There was a reception afterwards with many people offering wonderful memories and heartfelt condolences.